For those using CPI Option 2 with Opt-In who have selected standardized testing as their form of annual assessment

 you have a HSAP-provided supervising teacher who requires testing.
 (Under this condition, the student's scores would be available to you, your HSAP teacher, and the public school providing the HSAP services.)

 3. What are the tests approved by the Iowa Department of Education?
-For the 2013-2014 school year, the Department of Education published a list of acceptable tests in its annual Competent Private Instruction Handbook.
+The Department of Education published a list of acceptable tests in its annual Competent Private Instruction Handbook.
 The list may be downloaded here.
-2013-2014 List of Acceptable Tests
+2017-2018 List of Acceptable Tests

 4. Can I use a test not listed on the Department of Education's list of approved tests?
 Yes, but you must first receive permission from the Department of Education prior to using the test.